Island Teak Location Contact

 Finished Template

-Island Teak Decking is lighter in weight and more cost effective than traditional teak decking with superior qualities to the many imitation products that attempt to resemble true Burma Teak.
+Island Teak Decking is lighter in weight and more cost effective than traditional teak decking with superior qualities to the many teak imitation products.

-Island Teak Decking is milled into 1/4" x 1-7/8" solid teak battens with the surface edges eased to a 1/4" radius.
+Island Teak Decking is milled into 1/4" or 3/8' thick x 1-7/8" wide solid teak battens with the surface edges eased to a 1/4" radius.

 Island Teak Decking is then adhered to our own uniquely blended, flexible, black pigmented fiberglass sheeting and spaced to leave an open gap between each teak batten.
-This separation gap is to provide splash water to quickly drain away to keep your feet drier and providing more secure footing than a traditional teak deck.
+This separation gap is to allow splash water to quickly drain away to keep your feet drier and to provide more secure footing than a traditional teak deck.

-Island Teak Decking weighs just over 1 pound per square foot.
+The Island Teak Decking System in 1/4" teak thickness weighs 17 ounces per square foot.

 Making templates: